tir38/til/README.md

 * 5/1/2015	ints in java are 32 bit signed, in swift/objC they are 64 bit signed
 * 5/1/2015	you can long press on a notification and see which app posted it and link to application's notification screen

-* 4/28/2015	cool plugin to generate butterknife annontations	https://github.com/avast/android-butterknife-zelezny
+* 4/28/2015	cool plugin to generate butterknife annotations	https://github.com/avast/android-butterknife-zelezny

 * 4/28/2015	All the widgets that I traditionally think of having enabled state (i.e buttons/ edit texts) actually inherit the setEnabled() method from View.
 So any View object can be set to enabled or disabled	http://developer.android.com/reference/android/view/View.html#setEnabled(boolean)